 Colorado Legal Ages: Additional Resources

 The legal ages laws help you understand what you can and cannot do when you are a minor.
-If you are a minor concerned with your rights under the legal ages laws, then you should get legal help from a Colorado family law attorney.
+If you're a minor concerned with your rights under Colorado legal ages laws, then you should get legal help from a local family law attorney.
 An attorney can guide you through the details of the emancipation process or can assist you with other issues that arise under these laws.

 Contact a qualified attorney.